 Other impacts were identified as less influential, either as stabilized or expanding factors that cause loss in terms of number of returning adults, but not to the extent that populations become threatened.
+Impacts of climate change will be evaluated by the advisory committee in a report this autumn.
 Management based on population specific reference points (conservation limits) has reduced exploitation, and overexploitation was no longer regarded an important impact factor.